 Years ago A.J.
 McWhorter from Television Archives asked what Holy Grail I might have, something I hadn't run across in my research.
 If he had it, he'd burn me a copy.
 What I really wanted, I thought impossible to get, was a hour long daytime show called 'Life With Linkletter' hosted by Art Linkletter and his son Jack, it only ran for the first eight months of 1970.
 Why that one?

-In January of 1970 we had a snownado like the one we're having now in North Carolina.
+In January 1970 we had a snownado in North Carolina.
 I was 13, school was out, everyone in the neighborhood spent days sledding Northwood Street or down the hill and across the pond at the Greensboro Country Club.
-(Boy were they pissed at the muddy ruts we left behind on the golf course.
+(Boy, were they pissed at the muddy ruts we left behind on the golf course.
 Now it's a thing, they serve hot chocolate.)
-One of my fondest memories, before they started brining and plowing the streets the city surrendered to the frost.
+It was one of my fondest memories.
+Before they started brining and plowing the streets, the city surrendered to the frost.

 On a break from sledding (to put our gloves and boots near the radiator to dry out) I caught an episode of a new daytime concept on NBC that mixed current events and entertainment fluff.
-It was high tech (for the time), fast paced, I was fascinated by it.
+It was high tech (for the time), fast paced (for the time), I was fascinated by it.
 TV was evolving but with dinosaurs at the helm, the push/pull was obvious even to me.

 Just months before its debut Art Linkletter's daughter, who was featured prominently in his earlier series, plunged to her death as a result of an acid trip.
 That was the official story, more about that here (read to the end).